 The earliest evidence we have, is a document dated 1696, beautifully handwritten, and known as the Edinburgh Register House Manuscript, because it was found in the Public Record Office of Edinburgh.
 I deal first with that part of the text which describes the actual ceremonies.
-It is headed "THE FORME OF GIVEING THE MASON WORD" which is one way of saying it is the manner of initiating a mason.
-It begins with the ceremony for the entered apprentice, followed by the ceremony for the admission of the "master mason or fellow craft", the title of the second degree.
-The details are fascinating, but I can only describe them very briefly, and wherever I can, I will use the original words, so that you can get the feel of the thing.
+It is headed 'THE FORMS OF giving THE MASON WORD' which is one way of saying it is the manner of initiating a mason.
+It begins with the ceremony which made an apprentice into an 'entered apprentice (usually about three years after the beginning of his indentures), followed by the ceremony for the admission of the ,master mason or fellow craft', the title of the second degree.
+The details are fascinating but I can only describe them very briefly, and wherever I can, I will use the original words, so that you can get the feel of the thing.

-We are told that the candidate "was put to his knees" and "after a great many ceremonies to frighten him" (rough stuff, horse-play if you like; apparently they tried to scare the wits out of him) "after a great many ceremonies to frighten him," he was made to take up the book and in that position he took the oath, and here is the earliest version of the mason's oath described as part of a whole ceremony.
+We are told that the candidate 'was put to his knees' and 'after a great many ceremonies to frighten him' (rough stuff, horse play it you like; apparently they tried to scare the wits out of him) 'after a great many ceremonies to frighten him', he was made to take up the book and in that position he took the oath, and here is the earliest version of the mason's oath described as part of a whole ceremony.

-"By god himself and you shall answer to god when you shall stand nakd before him, at the great day, you shall not reveal any pairt of what you shall hear or see at this time whither by word nor write nor put it in wryte at any time nor draw it with the point of a sword, or any other instrument upon the snow or sand, nor shall you speak of it but with an entered mason, so help you god."
-Brethren, if you were listening very carefully, you have just heard the earliest version of the words, "Indite, carve, mark, engrave or otherwise them delineate."
-The very first version is the one I have just read, 'not write nor put it in write, nor draw it with a point of a sword or any other instrument upon the sand."
-Notice, brethren, there was no penalty in the obligation, just a plain obligation of secrecy.
+By god himself and you shall answer to god when you shall stand before him, at the great day, you shall not reveal any part of what you shall hear or see at this time whither by word nor write nor put it in wryte at any time nor draw it with the point of a sword, or any other instrument upon the snow or sand, nor shall you speak of it but with an entered mason, so help you god.

+Brethren, if you were listening very carefully, you have just heard the earliest version of the words 'Indite, carve, mark, engrave or otherwise them delineate'.
+The very first version is the one I have just read, 'not write nor put it in wryte, nor draw it with a point of a sword or any other instrument upon the snow or sand.'
+Notice, Brethren, there was no penalty in the obligation, just a plain obligation of secrecy.

 After he had finished the obligation the youngster was taken out of the lodge by the last previous candidate, the last person who had been initiated before him.
 Outside the door of the lodge he was taught the sign, postures and words of entry (we do not know what they are until he comes back).
 He came back, took off his hat and made 'a ridiculous bow' and then he gave the words of entry, which included a greeting to the master and the brethren.
-It finished up with the words "under no less pain than cutting of my throat" and there is a sort of footnote which says "for you must make that sign when you say that."
-This is the earliest appearance in any document of the entered apprentice's sign.
+It finished up with the words 'under no less pain than cutting of my throat' and there is a sort of footnote which says 'for you must make that sign when you say that'.
+This is the earliest appearance in any document of an entered apprentice's sign.